 Occupational therapists are instrumental in helping people gain the skills they need to function independently despite a variety of physical or psychological issues.

 Yes.
 You’ll need to complete a master’s degree in occupational therapy to qualify to take the American Occupational Therapy Association Certification Examination.
+The field is moving to requiring an entry-level doctorate in the near future, and schools are transitioning their master’s programs to doctoral programs over the next few years.

 - BIO 107/108 or 430/442